 - The picture on file will be used to create the replacement ID card.

-- It can take up to one hour before access to buildings is activated/restored once a new card is processed.
+- It can take up to 30 minutes before access to buildings is activated/restored once a new card is processed.
 Meal Plan access and bus access takes 20 minutes to roll over to the new ID card.
 Printing access will refresh overnight.